MultiVox: A Benchmark for Evaluating Voice Assistants for Multimodal Interactions: Abstract

 \section{Abstract}

 The rapid progress of Large Language Models (LLMs) has empowered \textit{omni} models to act as voice assistants capable of understanding spoken dialogues.
 These models can process multimodal inputs beyond text, such as speech and visual data, enabling more context-aware interactions.
 However, current benchmarks fall short in comprehensively evaluating how well these models generate context-aware responses, particularly when it comes to implicitly understanding fine-grained speech characteristics, such as pitch, emotion, timbre, and volume or the environmental acoustic context such as background sounds.
 Additionally, they inadequately assess the ability of models to align paralinguistic cues with complementary visual signals to inform their responses.
 To address these gaps, we introduce \benchmark, the first omni voice assistant benchmark designed to evaluate the ability of voice assistants to integrate spoken and visual cues including paralinguistic speech features for truly multimodal understanding.
 Specifically, \benchmark includes 1000 human-annotated and recorded speech dialogues that encompass diverse paralinguistic features and a range of visual cues such as images and videos.
-Our evaluation on 9 state-of-the-art models reveals that, although humans excel at these tasks, current models consistently struggle to produce contextually grounded responses.
-Our benchmark will be open-sourced and we have anonymously put examples here. \footnote{\url{https://sites.google.com/view/multivox/}}
+Our evaluation on 10 state-of-the-art models reveals that, although humans excel at these tasks, current open-source models consistently struggle to produce contextually grounded responses.\footnote{\url{https://github.com/ramaneswaran/multivox}}